emonmeena/fanland-frontend/README.md

 ```
 nodemon index.js
 ```
-> # Note: if your port crashes try to setup the frontend first and then run the socket server.
+> # Note: if your port crashes try to refresh the index.js file.
 > Done!

 ## Setting up the frontend